busybox11/smooth-gradient/README.md

 smooth-gradient.js
 ========================

-Calculate some gradient and a specific color for a input value
+Calculate a gradient and get one of its colors at a given point, from an array of colors.

 Using smooth-gradient server side
 ---------------------------------